Andrea-Rivera/news_project/README.md

 # Andrea Rivera- She Codes News Project

 ## About This Project
-I did this project to practice python and Django concepts to build different features.
+This project was done to practice python and Django concepts by building different features.
 This is a News Application where different users can post news.
 There is an authentication system (Create User, Log in and Log Out).
 A Profile View where users can see their information.
 The users can see other news created by other authors and can use a filter to see their post.
 The user can also update or delete news that they have created.

 ## How To Run This Code